gnaservicesinc/sensuser/README.md

 # sensuser
-sensuser is a QT application used to create and edit image classifier models that can be used with libnoodlenet found at: https://github.com/gnaservicesinc/libnoodlenet
+sensuser is a QT application that serves as a workbench to train models, evaluate models, and has tools to help analyze the model.
+The exported models can then be used in C and C++ projects using libnoodlenet found at: https://github.com/gnaservicesinc/libnoodlenet

-It was designed as a simple "toy" multilayer perceptron (MLP).
+It was originally designed as a simple "toy" 1-layer perceptron.
+Then it was rebuilt as a multilayer perceptron (MLP).
 This is something that has been around for a long time.
 See: https://en.wikipedia.org/wiki/Multilayer_perceptron

+This allows it to perform actual image classification with photos and actually achieve very high accuracy when high-quality datasets are used with correct training values for the situation.

-By “toy," the model is designed to be small, the implementation simplistic, and easy to dig into and understand.
-(This started as a simple single-layer thing; it has gotten more complex, but it is still rather simple.)
+Despite growing in scale, it is still very much a simple and small project that is intended to stay that way.
+Being designed as a “toy," the sensuser is designed to be small, simple to use, and simple to understand, the implementation simplistic, and easy to dig into and understand.

 Usage: